Snaacky/thewiki/docs/guides/torrenting.md

 ### Connectability

-!!!
+!!!info

-> Being connectable means that you accept "direct" connections from seeders or leechers.
+Being connectable means that you accept "direct" connections from seeders or leechers.
 In a rough metaphor, your "address" (IP) is known, and your "door" (port) is open to meet new peers.
-> !!!
+!!!

 In the BitTorrent protocol, a transaction between 2 peers can only happen if at least one of them is connectable (one "open door" is enough).